llvm/llvm-project/openmp/docs/design/Runtimes.rst

 blocks to loops with high trip counts.
 By default we reuse existing blocks rather than spawning new blocks.

+OFFLOAD_TRACK_ALLOCATION_TRACES
+"""""""""""""""""""""""""""""""

+This environment variable determines if the stack traces of allocations and deallocations are tracked to aid in error reporting, e.g., in case of double-free.

 .. _libomptarget_plugin: